Nickyfan7/Sonic-Trilogy-Remastered-Launcher/README.md

 <br>![Screenshot 2021-04-02 at 5 08 54 PM](https://user-images.githubusercontent.com/65929380/106548955-f7085300-64dd-11eb-926d-3e8d109c8752.png)
 ![Screenshot 2021-04-02 at 5 08 54 PM](https://user-images.githubusercontent.com/65929380/106548956-f7085300-64dd-11eb-9eb5-550bf14e1016.png)

-Here you can read up on info for the Games such as their Release Dates,Plots, Prototypes, Cheat Codes, and Interviews.
+Here you can read up on info for the Games such as their Prototypes, Cheat Codes, and Interviews.
 You can also view Promotional Artwork, the Games Manuals, and Unused Content.

 === Controller Support ===
 You'll be able to use Xbox Controllers, PS4 Controllers, and Custom Controllers!
 (Although for those you'll need to set them up.)